 Part 1: How indoor locations appeal

 You’re the commissioner and you want to get the best photo shooting results from your photographer?
-I’d say that it’s advantageous to know exactly what you want, because there are so many possibilities.
+I’d say that it’s advantageous to know exactly what you want because there are so many possibilities.
 In order to define the appearance of your future pictures better, you should learn a little about the visual effects of different locations, perspectives, colors, dynamic or static poses, hair and make-up of the model, additional styling and props, so you can decide easier.
 Therefore, the following articles are going to treat these factors one by one and help you estimate more precisely what’s best for your next campaign or lookbook.

 For everyone joining in the first time, my name is Heidi Rondak and I’m a fashion photographer.
 In my last tip I was talking about the importance of knowing your financial limits when planning a professional shooting to capture e.g. your next collection.
-In this article we are moving on to some concrete examples of indoor locations and their effects on the viewers’ eye and heart.
+In this article, we are moving on to some concrete examples of indoor locations and their effects on the viewers’ eyes and hearts.
 As I mentioned in tip no. 4, most of the times it’s easier and sometimes cheaper to shoot in a photo studio or another indoor location.
 Nevertheless, you can create beautiful and strong images in there.